reinfire/Icecast2-Wordpress-Widget/README.md

 # Icecast2-Wordpress-Widget
-Simple HTML and PHP code to include in a wordpress widget
+Simple HTML and PHP code to include in a Wordpress Sidebar/Widget